 Diagramming the Emotional Content of Dreams

 In this series I devised a system whereby I could attempt to quantify emotions reported in different subject’s dreams and then create visualizations from the data I gathered.
 Methodologically, the project is itself a nightmare!
 The quantification of emotion is entirely subjective, the development of a suitably scaled register of emotions extremely tricky, the sample sizes (nine dreams per subject) are too small, and it is next to impossible to assign visibly distinct colors and patterns to a range of emotions large enough to do some justice to the complex human psyche!
-So as a work of legitimate “science”, these diagrams are likely of marginal value (and perhaps that is part of the point!).
-Still, they do present at a glance a general “gestalt” of a dreamer, and it is easier to note certain features in this format than from a chart of numbers, and possibly more extensive visualization projects would be helpful.
-But more importantly, here dream reports are transformed into peculiar geometries resembling crop circles, with only the subtle hints of names to indicate their manifest content.
+So as a work of legitimate “science”, these diagrams are perhaps of dubious value (and perhaps that is part of the point – quantification of subjectivity is notoriously difficult!).
+Still, they do present at a glance a general “gestalt” of a dreamer, and it is easier to note certain features in this format than from a chart of numbers.
+For example, Phil, a retired humanities professor, has no positive encounters with anybody in the dreams I happen to have selected, while Toby, a young “party animal” has many.
+Meanwhile Joan, a college student, has dreams that are almost as anxiety-filled as the nightmares of an anonymous Vietnam war veteran.
+And Barb Sanders has dreams that range all over the emotional scale.
+In these images, dream reports are transformed into peculiar geometries resembling crop circles, with only the subtle hints of names to indicate their manifest content.

 All the dreams analyzed here are taken from “The Dreambank“, a dream report repository maintained by Adam Schneider & G. William Domhoff at the Department of Psychology, UC Santa Cruz.

 Below is the legend used to encode (and decode) the diagrams, and an illustrative example.